 We’re not actually calling you an asshole.
 But they will.
-The person who disagrees with you, the person smarter than you, the person dumber than you, the person who simply wants to piss you off, the person hiding behind a username and an avatar that can say whatever they want and get away with it.
+The person who disagrees with you, the person smarter than you, the person “dumber” than you, the person who simply wants to troll you and piss you off, the person hiding behind a username and an avatar that can say whatever they want and get away with it.

-It doesn’t matter whether or not you have knowledge and information.
+It doesn’t matter whether you have knowledge and information.

-Especially in the tumultuous political climate that has dominated the last year, being “right” has mattered less than ever before.
+Especially in the tumultuous political climate that has dominated the last few years (or longer), being “right” has mattered less than ever before.
 The internet has become a place to latch on to like-minded views, and disregard the rest.

 When we should be on the brink of fatigue, the conversations, insults, goalless back-and-forths on Facebook, Twitter, et al. social media sites continue.
 It takes only one even somewhat inflammatory comment or meme or misunderstanding or simple headline to set off a wave of backlash crashing in from both ends of the political spectrum.
 And this doesn’t even take into account those trolls looking to stir the pot simply for pot-stirring’s sake.